zpchavez/Bartizan/README.md

 ## General changes

-- Modified to work with (and only with) 8-player TowerFall
+- Modified to work with 8-player by default, although 4-player is still supported by removing EIGHT_PLAYER from the preprocessor constants.
 - Fixed glitched replay gifs by removing screen shake from replays
 - Integrated with my stat tracker API which is currently a private repo so don't worry about it